nibrassajjad/Company-Brochure-using-LLM-and-web-scraping/Download and Run/README.md

 - Due to Llama 3.2 model's limitations, user might not get well-detailed content.
 You can try 2 to 3 times to see if you get a better brochure.
 If you want to try using other models, feel free to fork the repository and modify the code.
 - The sub-links should have well-structured names that relate to the title of their respective pages to help the LLM make accurate decisions. (for example: `https://www.anthropic.com/careers` would work but not `https://www.anthropic.com/434121`)
-- If you're using the offline Llama 3.2 model, the brochure generation may suffer from hallucinated content due to the token limit.
+- The brochure generation may suffer from hallucinated content due to the token limit of Llama 3.2 model.
 This happens when the context window overflows with the scraped content.
-Using a more powerful LLM, like GPT-4o mini, could help mitigate this issue.
 - Abnormal results will be generated if you are not linking the main page of the website.
 - Some websites are blocked from scrapping and you will get "❌ Unable to fetch content.
 Please check the URL and try again. ❌" message.
 - Sometimes, the program might show "❌ No relevant links found.
 Try again. ❌" due to the LLM processing taking longer time in your local machine.
 You can try retrying after few seconds the same link to check.